JElchison/format-udf/README.md

     * UDF revision 2.01 used for maximal compatibility (see note on Linux support below)
 * Resulting file system can be read/written across multiple operating system families (Windows, OS X, and Linux)
 * Runs on any OS having a Bash environment
+* Writes a fake MBR for added compatibility on Windows

 # OS Support